Tutorial¶

 this feature, a user will want to define a confluence_parent_page

-their configuration file.
+option in their configuration file.
 For example:

 confluence_parent_page = 'MyDocumentation'